Young and scuba diving : a complicated association?

 Although some OEM’s in the diving world are starting to make their equipment a little more fun, in Europe it is the black that still dominates.

-The water bodies are, in our activity, largely occupied by people over forty (here or during my travels).
+The water bodies are, in our activity, largely occupied by people over forty and not young and scuba.
 I already hear some of you say to me: but it’s not true, in my club we are a group of friends of 25 years … blah, blah, blah, blah, blah, blah, blah, blah, blah.
 Well, I can tell you there’s a lot of gray hair when I look at picture on the internet.
 Although I find it wonderful that older people can indulge in the magical practice of diving as I explain here.

 Diving clubs are most of the time anything but attractive (no music, no colors,…)